Skip to main content

 If the receiver cannot parse the received message and terminates with a non-zero exit code (for example, due to an unhandled cell deserialization exception), the message automatically bounces back to its sender.
 The bounced message:

-• Has its "bounce" flag cleared
+• Has its bounce flag cleared

-• Has its "bounced" flag set
+• Has its bounced flag set

-• Contains 32 bits 0xffffffff followed by 256 bits from the original message
+• Contains 0xffffffff (32-bit) followed by the original message body (256-bit)

 Handling bounced messages

-Always check the "bounced" flag of incoming internal messages before parsing the op field.
+Always check the bounced flag of incoming internal messages before parsing the op field.
 This prevents processing a bounced message as a new query.

-If the "bounced" flag is set:
+If the bounced flag is set:

 • You can identify the failed query by deserializing op and query_id